 Safe Automation Patterns

-The sellers who use Depop automation successfully long-term share similar habits.
-None of them max out every setting on day one.
+The sellers who use Depop automation successfully long-term share one habit: none of them max out every setting on day one.

 Start Conservative

-Begin with refresh-only automation at half the speed you think is reasonable.
+Begin at half the speed you think is reasonable.
 If you plan to refresh 200 items daily, start with 100.
-Use longer delays (12-20 seconds between items).
-Run it for a week and watch for any signs of trouble: visibility drops, unusual CAPTCHA prompts, or warning messages.
+Use longer delays — 12-20 seconds between items.
+Run it for a week and watch for any trouble: visibility drops, CAPTCHA prompts, or warning messages.

-If the first week is clean, gradually increase volume.
-Reach full speed over 2-3 weeks.
-Your account has a behavioral baseline.
-Radical overnight changes in activity patterns attract attention.
+If the first week is clean, gradually increase volume over 2-3 weeks.
+Your account has a behavioral baseline, and radical overnight changes attract attention.
+Build up slowly.

 Match Your Normal Hours